Skip to main content

 One of the biggest benefits of moving your money into an IRA is the flexibility you’ll gain.
 You can invest in virtually anything inside your IRA.
 Also, you may find the fees to be lower too.

-It’ll likely be much easier to allow your financial planner discretionary access to place trades and other account maintenance on your behalf.
-It may also be simpler to implement a Roth conversion strategy with your funds in an IRA as well.
+You can allow your financial planner discretionary access to place trades and other account maintenance on your behalf.
+It’s simpler to implement a Roth conversion strategy with your funds in an IRA as well.

-The downsides of rolling over to an IRA are pretty minimal.
+The downsides of rolling over to an IRA are minimal.
 If you’re not planning to also roll your 401k over to the IRA, this could add some unnecessary complexity.
-However, you can overcome this pretty easily.

 Other Factors to Consider

-There are many other factors to take into consideration.
+There are many other factors to consider.
 These may include:

 • Your current and future tax situation